sedostheatre/sedos.co.uk/input/venues/bridewell.md

 ---
 ## The Bridewell Theatre

 Most of our [London musicals](https://sedos.co.uk/whats-on) and [London plays](https://sedos.co.uk/whats-on) take place at the Bridewell Theatre, where we are the resident theatre company.
-Our next shows at the Bridewell are *[American Idiot](https://sedos.co.uk/shows/2022-american-idiot)* (4-14 May 2022) and *[Love!
+Our next shows at the Bridewell are *[Love!
 Valour!
-Compassion!](https://sedos.co.uk/shows/2021-love-valour-compassion)* (5-9 July 2022).
+Compassion!](https://sedos.co.uk/shows/2021-love-valour-compassion)* (5-9 July 2022) and *[A Midsummer Night’s Dream](https://sedos.co.uk/shows/2022-a-midsummer-night-s-dream)* (14-24 September 2022).

 * #### [Sedos shows: what’s on at the Bridewell Theatre?](https://sedos.co.uk/whats-on)
 * #### [Buy tickets to our shows at the Bridewell Theatre](https://sedos.ticketsolve.com/shows)